 Russell was likely the main contributor in paying off much of the debt incurred by the Saints heading West from Winter Quarters and he presided over a small branch of the Church on Beaubears Island.
 He had a tomb built to inter seven of his children which still remains on the island today.
 His children buried there are James, Thomas, Ann, Jannett, Elizabeth, Agnes, and an unnamed girl.
 An inscription on the tomb originally read “Joseph Russell LDS,” signifying his affiliation with the Latter-day Saints.
 Additionally, one of his ships, Zion’s Hope, was offered to the British Mission to help bring Saints emigrating from England to the Salt Lake Valley.

 Russell became acquainted with Elder Wilford Woodruff when Woodruff served as President of the Eastern States mission between 1848 and 1850.
 Elder Woodruff made multiple visits to Brother Russell at Beaubears Island and in Utah.
 Russell sold the island in 1850 and emigrated to Utah in 1853.
 Elder Woodruff made mentioned of Russell’s passing and his friendship with him in his journal on March 10, 1853.2

-A panel telling of Joseph Russell’s dedication and contributions was unveiled on October 15, 2005, a joint project supported by Parks Canada, Friends of Beaubears Island, the local LDS New Brunswick stake, and the Mormon Historic Sites Foundation.
+A panel telling of Joseph Russell’s dedication and contributions was unveiled on October 15, 2005, a joint project supported by Parks Canada, Friends of Beaubears Island, the local LDS New Brunswick stake, and the Ensign Peak Foundation.

-1 Grant Nielson, Joseph Russell, Miramichi Shipbuilder and Mormon Financier, (Pennsylvania: Grant Nelson, 2004).
+1 Grant Nielson, Joseph Russell, Miramichi Shipbuilder and Mormon Financier, (Pennsylvania: Grant Nielson, 2004).

 2 Wilford Woodruff, Wilford Woodruff, His Life and Labors, comp.
 Matthias F. Cowley (Salt Lake City: Deseret News, 1916), 362.